Sportclub-Schneisingen/azure-sso-wordpress-plugin/README.md

 ## Support
 I cannot provide any support for this plugin.
 Use it at your own risk.

-In case of any bugs, please submit an issue.
+In case of any bugs or security concerns, please submit an issue.
 If you can fix the issue yourself, please submit a pull request.